 The flooring and protective systems provide a custom cargo area fit, low rise retaining walls around the perimeter of the trays (for containing slush, snow, water or any other fluids/debris that may drop off cargo stored in the sedan trunk or SUV) and flexible and friction enhanced materials that are easy to clean.
-Neocon's products are designed, engineered, and produced at its full service facility in Dartmouth, Nova Scotia.
+Neocon's products are designed, engineered and produced at its full service facility in Dartmouth, Nova Scotia.

 Neocon's manufacturing is carried out in a 77,000 square foot facility.
 Product design and engineering use state of the art CAD systems and design software, which fully support solid modeled parts and assemblies.
 The primary processing includes heavy gauge thermoforming with secondary assembly of injection and blow moulded components as well as other unique OEM compression moulded panels and assorted hardware.
 Neocon experiments extensively with different gauges and blends of material in order to optimize the look and feel of the product and has recently expanded its product offering to include carpeted materials which consist of a carpeted fabric being laminated to a plastic sheet.
+Neocon has also recently developed an injection moulding process to affix OEM logos onto trays and floor mats.

-Neocon's manufacturing operation in Dartmouth, Nova Scotia has a very stable work force comprised of approximately 25 salaried and 120 hourly production employees is not unionized.
-The nature of Neocon's operation involves mostly lesser skilled production employees to load plastic sheet into thermoform machines and thereafter extract the formed part and then trimming excess plastic from the perimeter of the part with a cutting instrument.
-Accordingly, temporary and outsourced staff is employed from time to times as production volumes rise and fall.
+Neocon's manufacturing operation in Dartmouth, Nova Scotia has a very stable work force comprised of approximately 31 salaried and 151 hourly production employees is not unionized.
+The nature of Neocon's operation involves mostly lesser skilled production employees to load plastic sheet into thermoform machines and thereafter extract the formed part.
+Employees then trim excess plastic from the perimeter of the part with a cutting instrument.
+Temporary and outsourced staff is employed by Neocon from time to times as production volumes rise and fall.

 Neocon was founded in 1993 in response to the growth of sport utility vehicles in the North American automotive market.
 The primary customers for Neocon's products are foreign domestic OEMs.
 These customers employ a relatively unique process for accessorizing their vehicles.
-The main feature involves segregating a predetermined portion of vehicles rolling off the assembly line into a holding area at the assembly plant or port-of-entry, in the case of importation of vehicles.
+The main feature involves segregating a predetermined portion of vehicles rolling off the assembly line into a holding area at the assembly plant or port-of-entry, in the case of importation of fully assembled vehicles.
 These segregated vehicles are then accessorized with Neocon, as well as other, components and products.
 In this way, vehicles are fully accessorized to the requirement of various trim levels required by the dealer network before they leave the assembly plant or port-of-entry.
 Accordingly, Neocon ships its products to OEM distribution centres which are typically in the New England states.
-The customer then draws Neocon product from the distribution centres for delivery to its assembly plants or port-of-entry.
+The customer then draws Neocon product from their distribution centres for delivery to its assembly plants or ports-of-entry.
 This differs from North American and other OEMs in that they rely more heavily on their dealer 'parts and service' departments to accessorize vehicles.